Choose from 3 policies and cover up to $12,000 with Real Pet Insurance

 - snake bites

-- insect bites.
+- allergic reactions to insect bites.

 Complimentary benefits offered include: